praxeo/MisterWhisper/README.md

 # Acknowledgements

 Georgi Gerganov : For its state-of-the-art, efficient [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
-Proving that we don't need tons of poor Python software for ai tools.
+Demonstrating that we don't need an abundance of low-quality Python software for AI tools.

 OpenAI : For the open-source [Whisper](https://github.com/openai/whisper) project.